IrondiUg/RBAC_2FA_System/README.md

 - Some default logging credentials are in user.txt
-- default users have 2fa appended already, to get the codes, scan the generated QRcodes in [User_QRcodes folder](User_QRcodes/) with an authenticator app.
+- default users have 2fa appended already, to get the codes, scan the generated QRcodes in [User_QRcodes folder](User_QRcodes/) with an authenticator app or manually add the 2FA key in dataB.txt

 - ⚠⚠ PLEASE ENSURE SYSTEM'S CLOCK IS IN SYNC WITH THE DEVICE WHERE YOUR AUTHENTICATION APP/CODES IS/ARE
 - For any issues, please open an issue on the GitHub repository.

 - Contributions are welcome!
 Feel free to fork the repository and submit pull requests.